Code-Institute-Submissions/bono-94-Python-Project-3-Code-Institute_JanResub/README.md

 ---

 ![Input Track](./assets/media/images/features/input-track.jpg)
+- User is presented with results for their previous 2 inputs for specific hour of a day
+- Each number chosen by relevant subcategory gets converted to actual belonging Subcategory label
 - As each function per hour of the day is processed, this is when it uploads the values to the Google Sheet tracker
 - Once the last sub-category and tasks are inputted, the program does not continue running the same input functions again but sends the user to the next outro section of program
 ---